HWHapply/VID/README.md

 The outputs will be saved in the output directory you specified,  in this example the result will be save in `./demo/YYmmdd_HHMMSS` , the structure of docker running output has no different with conda running.

 ## Transfer VID Model On Unseen Data ##
 An object of VID class will be saved as the `vid_YYmmdd_HHMMSS.pkl` in `output` directory of VID output.
-We can transfer the pre-trained VID model on a new dataset, which can save training time and improve the generalization.
+We can transfer the pre-trained VID model on a new dataset, which can save training time and make the model generalize on unseen data.
 The pre-trained model can only be applid on the data of same oncovirus and comforms input standard.

 ### Transfer Learning With Conda ###
 To perfrom transer learning in `vid_env` we created, change the input data and specify the directory of pre-trained vid object with argument `vidmodel_dir`.